werthdavid/ngx-kjua/README.md

 See the [example](https://stackblitz.com/edit/ngx-kjua-batch-jspdf?file=app%2Fapp.component.ts) above.
 It works with pure kjua and has in fact nothing to do with ngx-kjua but I thought somebody might find it useful.

-## Todo

-* Add a Demo for the helper class that lets users create Contacts, Calendar entries, WiFi-settings, ...